Best Freezers for Your Home

 Different freezers have different types of features.

-Freezers with two side-by-side doors, or double doors, are attractive and functional.
-Two doors allow you to access one side of the freezer at a time, which cuts down on the loss of cold air and saves energy.
+- Freezers with two side-by-side doors, or double doors, are attractive and functional.
+Two doors allow you to access one side of the freezer at a time.
+This cuts down on the loss of cold air and saves energy.
 Two narrow doors can also save space if you need to place your freezer in a small area.

-- Drawers that slide out on racks, removable baskets, bins and other storage options make it easy to organize and see your frozen foods.
-They also allow you to rotate them periodically, so you can use older foods before newer ones.
+- Drawers that slide out on racks, removable baskets, bins, adjustable shelving and other storage options make it easy to organize and see your frozen foods.

 - When you purchase a new appliance from us without professional installation, a 4-prong cord is sent by default.
 If your home is equipped with a 3-prong outlet, you will need to purchase a 3-prong cord or connector adapter separately.